Data collation and presentation for a Histon & Impington Nature Recovery Plan

 - Produce a set of maps and spreadsheets identifying species/habitats from collated data

-- Attending a PC meeting or workshop to demonstrate and explain the findings.
+- Attending a PC meeting or workshop to demonstrating and explaining the findings.

 The post holder will have an appointed supervisor and have support available from a project team consisting of Parish Councillors and representatives of local environment groups, including for identifying likely sources of data and facilitating contacts and to help validate any disputed data.